BastelPichi/pyscooter/docs/usage.rst

-The class then has different methods and different init parameters.
+The classes often have different methods and different init parameters.
 Please take a look at the individual documents.